Fikremariam Hagos Tsalim

-Fikremariam Hagos Tsalim (born 23 October 1970) is an Ethiopia-born prelate of the Eritrean Catholic Church who has been bishop of the Eparchy of Segheneity since 2012.
-He was imprisoned without trial in 2022 from 15 October and released after 75 days.
+Fikremariam Hagos Tsalim (born in Addis Ababa on October 23, 1970) is an Eritrean prelate of the Eritrean Catholic Church who has served as bishop of the Eparchy of Segheneity since 2012.
+He was imprisoned without trial from October 15, 2022, until his release after 75 days.

 Early life and education

 Fikremariam Hagos Tsalim was born in Addis Ababa, Ethiopia, on 23 October 1970 to Hagos Tsalim and Birikti Abebe Woldemichael.
 He was baptized on 21 November by Cardinal Paulos Tzadua.
 He studied philosophy at the Major Seminary of Adigrat and theology at the Asmara Theological Institute.